criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 * The S(y) = - ∫ ∆rdy function of step b),

-* The angle of the movement in the x-y-plane: Ψ = &#x221A;(-2/er0)*[∫∆rdy − C], and
+* The angle of the movement in the x-y-plane: Ψ&#x00B2; = (-2/er0) * [∫ ∆rdy − C], and

-* The abscissa of the wheelset movement: x = f(y) = ∫dy/Ψ, both showed in step e).
+* The abscissa of the wheelset movement: x = f(y) = ∫ dy/Ψ, both showed in step e).

 All these approximations were performed by Riemann sums for the step interval of 0.1 mm.
-In the particular case of S(y) function was done in two different stages depending on the sign of the lateral displacement for ∆r = 0 reference, determined in step a).
+In the particular case of S(y) function, it was done in two different stages depending on the sign of the lateral displacement for ∆r = 0 reference, determined in step a).

 ### Testing results
 The status of validation of the tests using the coded algorithm, for each ∆r function present in the Standard, are summarize in the following table.